 Our Annual Meeting will be held in a virtual meeting format only, via the Internet, with no physical in-person meeting.
-Stockholders will be able to participate in the virtual meeting at www.virtualshareholdermeeting.com/YEXT2024.
+Stockholders will be able to participate in the virtual meeting at www.virtualshareholdermeeting.com/YEXT2025.

-- To elect Mark Davis, Julie Richardson and Evan Skorpen as Class I directors to hold office until our Annual Meeting of Stockholders in 2027 and until his or her successor has been elected or appointed; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2025; - To approve, on an advisory basis, the compensation of our named executive officers; and - To transact any other business that may properly come before the Annual Meeting or any adjournment or postponement of
+- To elect Hillary Smith, Michael Walrath and Seth Waugh as Class II directors to hold office until our Annual Meeting of Stockholders in 2028 and until his or her successor has been elected or appointed; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2026; - 3.
+To approve, on an advisory basis, the compensation of our named executive officers; - To hold an advisory vote on the frequency of future advisory votes to approve the compensation of our named executive - To transact any other business that may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.